-Main point: It is important to read food labels carefully.
-Brown rice and whole wheat noodles contain whole grains but "made with wheat flour" applies to any baked good.
+7. Which of the following are whole grain products?
+Check all that apply: a bread advertised as "made with wheat flour" x brown rice a bran cereal x whole wheat noodles x old fashioned oats Main point: It is important to read food labels carefully.
+Brown rice and whole when noodles contain whole grains but "made with wheat flour" applies to any baked good.
 Bran cereal is good for you, but lacks the vitamin and oil-rich germ that a whole grain gives you.
 Look for foods that list whole wheat, whole oats, or some other whole grain first on the ingredient list.

-8. Which of the following meet the current U.S. recommendation for your daily needs for fruits and vegetables?
-Put an X by all that apply.

-$\overline{x_a}$ a cup of blueberries, two cups of a spinach salad with tomatoes and cucumber, a cup of fruit salad containing cantaloupe and bananas, a cup of stir-fry with broccoli, cauliflower, and carrots, a glass of orange juice.

-two glasses orange juice, a banana, an order of French fries, a baked potato

-Main point: In early 2005, the federal government published a new set of dietary guidelines for Americans.
-They recommend nine servings of fruits and vegetables per day.
+1 Which of the following meet the current U.S. recommendation for your daily needs fo its and vegetables?
+Put an X by all that apply. three apples, 1 cup of cooked green beans xa cup of blueberries, two cups of a spinach salad with tomatoes and cucumber, a confirmit salad containing cantaloupe and bananas, a cup of stir-fry with broccoli, cauliflower, and carrots, a glass of orange juice. two glasses orange juice, a banana, an order of French fries, a baked potato Main point: In early 2005, the federal government published a new set of dietary guidelines for Americans.
+They recommend nine servings of fruits and vegetables pe day.
 A serving is a half cup for most and a cup for leafy salads.
-The cup of fruit salad and the cup of stir-fry both count as two servings of 1/2 cup each.
+The cup of fruit salad the cup of stir-fry both count as two servings of 1/2 cup each.
 New guidelines suggest eating four and a half cups a day.
-The middle choice not only gives you 9 servings; it also gives you 10 different sets of plant compounds.
+The middle choice not only gives you 9 servings; it gives you 10 different sets of plant compounds. and More information The first choice is a good start and gives you five servings of fruits/vegetables but much variety.
+It is important to eat a variety of fruits and vegetables because each plant contains its own unique set of phytochemicals and vitamins.

-- The first choice is a good start and gives you five servings of fruits/vegetables but not much variety.
-It is important to eat a variety of fruits and vegetables because each plant contains its own unique set of phytochemicals and vitamins. - The third choice is better than nothing, but it includes potatoes.
-Nutritionally speaking, potatoes are mainly a source of starch and should not be counted as vegetables. - Eat for color variety.
+• The third choice is better than nothing, but it includes potatoes.
+Nutritionally speaking, potatoes are mainly a source of starch and should not be counted as vegetables.

+• Eat for color variety.
 Foods that are the same color often have similar nutrients.